chapyter/chapyter/README.md

     ```
     Note: It will upgrade the jupyterlab to ≥ 4.0.
 It might break your environments.

-2. Usage: Natural Language-based Programming.
+2. Usage: see [examples/starter.ipynb](examples/starter.ipynb) for a starter notebook.

     1. Set the proper `OPENAI_API_KEY` and `OPENAI_ORGANIZATION` in the environment variable
     2. Use the magic command `%%chat` in a code cell: